Log: Memory

 Today is our first full day back in Bogotá and this is my first log entry for Comma Directory.
 Today, I want to reflect a bit on how I got here, both literally and metaphorically.

 We had a rough trip back from Sasaima, Cundinamarca.
-Two buses with aggressive drivers, getting dropped off in an unfamiliar part of town, and then a taxi driver who fell asleep at the stop light (wishing that he does ok).
+Two buses with aggressive drivers, getting dropped off in an unfamiliar part of the city, and then a taxi driver who fell asleep at the stop light (wishing him safety and rest).
 These are the realities of traveling and living in Colombia, and even more so for most Colombians living day to day, struggling to survive.

 I had never been to Sasaima before, by the time I was born the voyages had ceased, my great-grandfather had already passed away.

 But even with all its pollution, the crime, the poverty, and the painful memories embedded into these mountains, coming back to Bogotá is coming back home.
-This month I’ll leave Bogotá again and I am not sure exactly when I’ll be back.
-Like so many other times, but it never stops being painful.
-I am excited about what is to come, it is beyond my wildest dreams, life that is, it has been during the past ten years.
+This month, I’ll leave Bogotá again and I am not sure exactly when I’ll be back—like so many of the other times I've departed, but it never stops being painful.
+I am excited about what is to come, it is beyond my wildest dreams, life that is.
+It has been that way during the past ten years.
 Full of new beginnings, new opportunities, but those beginnings always come paired with goodbyes and (hopefully) see you laters.
+A "see you later" is always an act of faith, and I am by nature faithless.

 I see logging as more than a recollection of important events or thoughts, but as a way to digest and accept that duality, so integral to life.
 Whether one travels or not, we are all constantly starting and ending.
 Moments, books, trips, meals, tasks, conversations.